 - Washington state is one of the least affordable states for childcare.
 And, in Seattle, the cost of infant childcare hovers around $2,000 a month.

-- The annual income of a full-time, minimum wage earner is $31,200 a year in Seattle…for a low-wage, working parent the numbers just don’t add up.
+- The annual income of a full-time, $16/hour worker is $33,280 a year in Seattle…for a low-wage, working parent the numbers just don’t add up.

 Workforce development for a booming city

 - Seattle is the fastest-growing major city in the nation.
-A single parent with two children must earn $70,000 just to provide basic needs for their family.
+A single parent with an infant and preschooler in King County must earn $82,454 just to provide basic needs for their family.
+That’s more than $39/hour!

 - Student parents in our Family Connections Program expect to increase their earnings by more than 300% after graduation.